My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 - Vacate the vehicle and stand on the verge well away from the traffic,

-- Call for help on a mobile or from one of the emergency road side phones, and
+- Call for help on a mobile or from one of the emergency roadside phones, and

 - Wait for assistance.

-Constant surveillance of the motorway network helps to identify problems and take swift action e.g. by using variable speed signs to control traffic flow, or to call out emergency services to deal with accidents.
+Constant surveillance of the motorway network helps to identify problems and take swift action e.g. by using variable speed signs to control traffic flow or to call out emergency services to deal with accidents.
 With the foresight to lay down optic fibre cables along all motorways in the 1980s, Smart Motorway Management (in operation since the 1990s) has proved effective in minimising delays and reducing travel time.

-If you do breakdown on the motorway, even if you don't phone for help yourself, you can be sure you’re plight will be picked up by one of the CCTV cameras and that a rescue vehicle will quickly come to your aid.
+If you do break down on the motorway, even if you don't phone for help yourself, you can be sure you’re plight will be picked up by one of the CCTV cameras and that a rescue vehicle will quickly come to your aid.

-A Roads, which includes dual carriageways, are all the main roads regardless to whether they are within an urban area or in the countryside.
+A Roads, which includes dual carriageways, are all the main roads regardless of whether they are within an urban area or in the countryside.
 If they are within an urban area and they're not a trunk road, then the maintenance is the responsibility of the Local Authority (local government); otherwise, its the National Government who's responsible for their upkeep.

 A dual carriageway, often a straight stretch of road between two roundabouts in a city, is an A road; usually two lanes of traffic in each direction.
-The main difference between a dual carriageway and other A roads is that pedestrians are discouraged from using it e.g. the dual carriageway is fenced off from any side roads and there's no paths (sidewalks).
+The main difference between a dual carriageway and other A roads is that pedestrians are discouraged from using it e.g. the dual carriageway is fenced off from any side roads and there are no paths (sidewalks).
 Although, unlike a motorway, its not illegal to walk on or cross a dual carriageway; just very dangerous.

-- Aid unimpeded fast flowing traffic through sections of an urban area; and
+- Aid unimpeded fast-flowing traffic through sections of an urban area; and

 - As a ring road around the outskirts of cities and towns.